lizhanhui/elastic-stream/docs/sbp.md

       code => int16
       message => string
       detail => bytes

 Response Payload => Empty
 ```

 ### TRIM_STREAMS
-The TRIM_STREAMS frame(opcode=0x3005) trims a batch of streams to PM.
+The TRIM_STREAMS frame(opcode=0x3005) trims a batch of streams to PD.

 The data node stores the records in the stream in a log structure, and the records are appended to the end of the log.
 Consider the length of disk is limited, the data node will delete the records to recycling the disk space.
 Once the deletion occurs, some ranges should be trimmed to avoid the clients to read the deleted records.

-The data node will send the TRIM_STREAMS frame to the PM to trim the stream with a trim offset.
-The PM will delete the ranges whose end offset is less than the trim offset and shrink the ranges whose start offset is less than the trim offset.
+The data node will send the TRIM_STREAMS frame to the PD to trim the stream with a trim offset.
+The PD will delete the ranges whose end offset is less than the trim offset and shrink the ranges whose start offset is less than the trim offset.

 **Request Frame:**
 ```